ianlintner/forum/memory-bank/systemPatterns.md

 The original `roman_senate_game/` module is maintained for backward compatibility while new development proceeds in the proper package structure.

 ### Enhanced Design Patterns

+#### Agent-Environment Interaction
+The system implements a structured agent-environment interaction pattern:
+- Environment maintains the state and coordinates interactions
+- Agents observe the environment and decide actions
+- Environment executes agent actions and updates state
+- Agents receive feedback through further observations

+#### Belief-Desire-Intention Inspired
+While not a full BDI implementation, the system incorporates elements of the BDI model:
+- Beliefs: Information stored in agent memory
+- Desires: Goals that guide decision-making
+- Intentions: Planned actions based on current context

 #### Dependency Injection
 The new package structure implements dependency injection throughout the system, allowing for better testability and component replacement.